 Donald Marron, Jr., director of the Urban-Brookings Tax Policy Center, will deliver a public lecture, “The Rhetoric of Economic Policy,” on Thurs., March 7, 5:30 p.m. at NYU’s Hemmerdinger Hall, Silver Center.

-Donald Marron, Jr., director of the Urban-Brookings Tax Policy Center, will deliver a public lecture, “The Rhetoric of Economic Policy,” on Thurs., March 7, 5:30 p.m. at New York University’s Hemmerdinger Hall, Silver Center (100 Washington Square East/enter at 31 Washington Place).
+Donald Marron, Jr., director of the Urban-Brookings Tax Policy Center, will deliver a public lecture, “The Rhetoric of Economic Policy,” on Thurs., March 7, 5:30 p.m. at NYU’s Hemmerdinger Hall, Silver Center (100 Washington Square East/enter at 31 Washington Place).

 The event, this year’s Irving H. Jurow Lecture in NYU’s College of Arts and Science, is free and open to the public.
 Admission is on a first-come, first-served basis.
 Space is limited.
 Please call 212.992.9817 for more information.
 Subway Lines: 6 (Astor Place); N, R (8th Street).
 Reporters wishing to attend must RSVP to James Devitt, NYU’s Office of Public Affairs, at 212.998.6808 or firstname.lastname@example.org.